 A data breach can be costly for any business.
-A violation of sensitive cardholder data can cost your customers, it can damage your business' reputation and it can rob you of your peace of mind.
+A violation of sensitive cardholder data can cost your customers, damage your business’s reputation, and rob you of your peace of mind.
 But the bottom line is that a data breach can hurt your bottom line.

-But there's an important reason it costs so much; you have to protect yourself and your customers after a breach.
+But there’s an important reason it costs so much; you must protect yourself and your customers after a breach.

 Why Does a Data Breach Cost So Much?

-A data breach causes a chain reaction of events that can drive up the cost to manage an incident.
-Anything from forensic analysis of a business' payment system to mandatory reporting requirements can cost a pretty penny.
+A data breach causes a chain reaction of events that can drive up the cost of managing an incident.
+Anything from forensic analysis of a business’ payment system to mandatory reporting requirements can cost a pretty penny.

-Most states mandate a number of steps that may require professional assistance from an outside vendor.
-That could include notification of customers, credit monitoring for affected customers and reassessment for PCI (Payment Card Industry) compliance.
+Most states mandate several steps that may require professional assistance from an outside vendor.
+That could include notification of customers, credit monitoring for affected customers, and reassessment for PCI (Payment Card Industry) compliance.
 All of that adds up.

 And those are just the monetary costs.
-A data breach can cause other damages that can indirectly hurt your business' bank account.
+A data breach can cause other damages that can indirectly hurt your business’ bank account.
 According to a recent study on breach notification by the Ponemon Institute, 57 percent of people who received a breach notification from a business said they lost trust and confidence in the organization.
-A total of 31 percent of those surveyed by the institute said they ended their relationship with the business where the breach occurred.
+31 percent of those surveyed by the institute said they ended their relationship with the company where the breach occurred.

-Other factors that could hurt revenue as a result of a data breach include negative press surrounding the incident, loss of payment card privileges and a loss of time spent doing damage control rather than growing your business.
+Other factors that could hurt revenue due to a data breach include negative press surrounding the incident, loss of payment card privileges, and a loss of time spent doing damage control rather than growing your business.

-About 50 percent of U.S. companies fail in their first five years – that's five out of ten.
-And while estimates for the number of small businesses that close as a result of a data breach are murkier, some studies have placed that figure as high as 60 percent.
+About 50 percent of U.S. companies fail in their first five years – five out of ten.
+And while estimates for the number of small businesses that close due to a data breach are murkier, some studies have placed that figure as high as 60 percent.

 Avoid the Costs of a Breach

-IT moves quickly, and so do cyber criminals, who are increasingly targeting merchants' point-of-sale systems that process electronic payments.
-That means your business doesn't even have to store cardholder data to be at risk for a data breach.
+IT moves quickly, and so do cybercriminals, who increasingly target merchants’ point-of-sale systems that process electronic payments.
+That means your business doesn’t even have to store cardholder data to be at risk for a data breach.

-Today's cyber attacks have become very sophisticated, and data thieves have found many points where information passing through a business' system could be stolen.
-That's why your company's cyber security systems and protocols need to be constantly monitored, updated and managed to keep ahead of the threats.
+Today’s cyber attacks have become very sophisticated, and data thieves have found many points where information passing through a business’ system could be stolen.
+That’s why your company’s cyber security systems and protocols must be constantly monitored, updated, and managed to keep ahead of the threats.

-Hiring a proven IT firm to manage your business' technology and data can go a long way to shoring up your cyber security capabilities.
-A professional company with IT security expertise can help a small business manage and maintain its secure information technology – and by extension its sensitive data.
+Hiring a proven IT firm to manage your business’ technology and data can go a long way to shoring up your cyber security capabilities.
+A professional company with IT security experts can help a small business manage and maintain its secure information technology – and, by extension, its sensitive data.

 A multi-layered approach to guarding against cyber theft is the best way to ensure your data’s safety and maintain your customers’ confidence.
 Protect yourself today.